 Most of you must have used a Real Time Clock (RTC) at some point.
-RTCs are small ICs that have a separate battery backup and allows you to keep a track of time.
+RTCs are small ICs that have a separate battery backup and allow you to keep track of time.
 Typical place where you can expect to see an RTC in action is your computer.
 They are used to keep track of time when your computer is powered off.
-Another more obvious application is digital clocks (see how you can make a DIY digital clock for fun).
+Another more obvious application is digital clocks, not to mention that making your own digital clock is an interesting intermediate level project.

 The race condition

-This is the most common type of race conditions that can happen to you.
+This is the most common type of race condition that can happen to you.
 If you have been doing any embedded programming, you should have hit this problem in the first few months.

 How serious is this?